Thriller (album): Background

-Jackson's previous album Off the Wall (1979) received critical acclaim and was a commercial success, having sold 10 million copies at the time.
+Jackson's previous album Off the Wall (1979) received critical acclaim and was a commercial success, having sold 7 million copies at the time.
 The years between Off the Wall and Thriller were a transitional period for Jackson, a time of increased independence.
 The period saw him become deeply unhappy; Jackson said, "Even at home, I'm lonely.
 I sit in my room sometimes and cry.
 It's so hard to make friends ...
 I sometimes walk around the neighborhood at night, just hoping to find someone to talk to.
 But I just end up coming home."

 When Jackson turned 21 in August 1979, he hired John Branca as his manager.
 Jackson told Branca that he wanted to be the biggest and wealthiest star in showbusiness.
-He was upset about what he perceived as the underperformance of Off the Wall, feeling it had deserved the Grammy Award for Record of the Year.
+He was upset about what he perceived as the underperformance of Off the Wall, feeling it had deserved the Grammy Award for Album of the Year.
 He also felt undervalued by the music industry; in 1980, when Rolling Stone declined to run a cover story on him, Jackson responded: "I've been told over and over that black people on the cover of magazines doesn't sell copies ...
 Just wait.
 Some day those magazines are going to be begging me for an interview.
 Maybe I'll give them one, and maybe I won't."

 For his next album, Jackson wanted to create an album where "every song was a killer".
 He was frustrated by albums that would have "one good song, and the rest were like B-sides ...
 Why can't every one be like a hit song?
 Why can't every song be so great that people would want to buy it if you could release it as a single? ...
 That was my purpose for the next album."